Looking for an Atlanta neighborhood map to help you navigate this booming city? Look no further.

 Things to Know

+Finding the right Atlanta neighborhood is crucial.
 Locals love to gripe about traffic, so you’ll often hear recommendations that you should try to live as close as possible to your workplace.
-If you’re looking to avoid lots of driving, many apartments in Midtown and Buckhead are within walking distance of a MARTA station, so you can easily commute to most parts of the city by train.
+Consulting an Atlanta neighborhood map will help prevent future frustration (and time spent in traffic).
+If you’re looking to avoid lots of driving, the best neighborhoods in Atlanta for you might be Midtown or Buckhead, which are within walking distance of a MARTA station, and allow for an easy commute to most parts of the city by train.

 Atlanta has pretty typical Southern weather– hot, muggy summers with crisp fall days and cool spring showers.
 Take advantage of gorgeous weather with a packed festival calendar between March and June, including the Dogwood Festival (one of the largest events in the Southeast!), Shaky Knees Music Festival, and the Atlanta Jazz Festival.